 - 3-6 teaspoons water

-Cut each of the 8 biscuits into 10 pieces.
+- Cut each of the 8 biscuits into 10 equal pieces.

-In a large bowl, combine the biscuit pieces, sugar, and cinnamon.
-Stir in the chopped apple.
+- In a large bowl, combine the biscuit pieces, apple, sugar, and cinnamon.

-Drop 1/4 cup scoopfuls of the dough on a parchment-lined baking sheet, pressing each into a 3-inch fritter.
+- Drop ¼ cup scoopfuls of the dough on a parchment-lined baking sheet, pressing each into about a 3-inch fritter.

-Bake for 14-17 minutes, or until golden brown, and prepare the glaze.
+- Bake for 14-17 minutes, or until golden brown.
+While the fritters are baking, prepare the glaze.